commit-live-students/pandas_project/q07_get_run_counts_by_match/README.md

 # Count of runs per match

 Whoa!!
-That was too much work and you did great!
+That was a lot of work and you did great!

 CONGRATULATIONS!!